-ABSTRACT: Background: Breast cancer accounts for roughly 29% of all cancer diagnoses in the Hispanic population, yet educational resources tailored for Latinx women are quite limited.
-Breast cancer education can improve health-related quality of life (HRQoL) and breast cancer
+Background: Breast cancer accounts for roughly 29% of all cancer diagnoses in the Hispanic population, yet educational resources tailored for Latinx women are quite limited.
+Breast cancer education can improve health-related quality of

 Objectives: Thus, we aim to develop a personalized ITS that can effectively query and interact with Latinx breast cancer survivors.
 We hypothesize that we can develop an ITS capable of conversing with Latinx breast cancer survivors by incorporating technology that allows for culturally appropriate communication and a fundamental understanding of linguistic features commonly used by the bilingual community (these include cognates, misappropriations, and code-switching between English and Spanish).